Prior-preconditioned conjugate gradient method for accelerated Gibbs sampling in "large $n$ & large $p$" Bayesian sparse regression: Simulation study of CG sampler performance

 A more significant cause of the delay, however, is the fact that the shrinkage prior yields weaker shrinkage on the zero coefficients when there are a larger number of signals.
-With a close look at Figure~\ref{fig:prior_sd_plot_with_varying_number_of_signals}, one can see that $\tau \lshrink_1, \ldots, \tau \lshrink_K$ corresponding to the true signals are not as well separated from the rest of $\tau \lshrink_j$'s when $K = 50$.
-In fact, the histograms on the left of Figure~\ref{fig:prior_sd_hist_with_varying_number_of_signals} shows that the distribution of $\tau \lshrink_j$'s for $K = 50$ are shifted toward larger values compared to that for $K = 10$.
-This is mostly due to the posterior distribution of $\tau$ concentrating around a larger value --- the value of the posterior sample is $\tau \approx 2.0 \times 10^{-3}$ for the $K = 10$ case while $\tau \approx 6.7 \times 10^{-3}$ for the $K = 50$ case.
+With a close look at Figure~\ref{fig:prior_sd_plot_with_varying_number_of_signals}, one can see that $\tau \lshrink_1, \ldots, \tau \lshrink_\nSignal$ corresponding to the true signals are not as well separated from the rest of $\tau \lshrink_j$'s when $\nSignal = 50$.
+In fact, the histograms on the left of Figure~\ref{fig:prior_sd_hist_with_varying_number_of_signals} shows that the distribution of $\tau \lshrink_j$'s for $\nSignal = 50$ are shifted toward larger values compared to that for $\nSignal = 10$.
+This is mostly due to the posterior distribution of $\tau$ concentrating around a larger value --- the value of the posterior sample is $\tau \approx 2.0 \times 10^{-3}$ for the $\nSignal = 10$ case while $\tau \approx 6.7 \times 10^{-3}$ for the $\nSignal = 50$ case.

 It is also worth taking a closer look at the tail of the distribution of $\tau \lshrink_j$'s.
 The histograms on the right of Figure~\ref{fig:prior_sd_hist_with_varying_number_of_signals} show the distribution of the 250 largest $\tau \lshrink_j$'s.
-The figure makes it clear that $\tau \lshrink_j$'s corresponding to the true signals are much more well separated from the rest when $K = 10$.
+The figure makes it clear that $\tau \lshrink_j$'s corresponding to the true signals are much more well separated from the rest when $\nSignal = 10$.
 Overall, the slower decay in the largest values of $\tau \lshrink_{j}$'s results in the eigenvalues of the preconditioned matrices having a less tight cluster around 1; compare the eigenvalue distributions of Figure~\ref{fig:eigval_distributions_for_data_simulated_with_10_correlated_signal}.(a) \& (b) to those of Figure~\ref{fig:eigval_distributions_for_data_simulated_with_10_correlated_signal}.(c) \& (d).